 By doing this, the landscape will take most of the frame.
 I also recommend you to include a powerful foreground to link all the elements in the picture.
 To do this, get close to your subject and it will have a larger size in the photo.

 But don't forget that the Sun will be very small...
 Just a tiny little spot of light in the sky.

-A short to medium focal length (35-200mm) gives you a narrow angle of view.
+A short to medium focal length (35-200mm) gives you a narrow field of view.

 So you'll only be able to include a portion of the landscape in the frame.
 The cool thing about that is that you can lead the spectator's eye on a specific area, the most interesting one ;)

-Depending on the focal length you use, the Sun will appear more or less big in the frame.
+Depending on the focal length you use, the Sun will look more or less big in the frame.

 Big Sun (or huge!)

 Do you want the Sun to be the real subject of your photo?